 \subsection{SYM $\nu=2$}

 Let us recall the expression of the loss expectation for this case (see Appendix \ref{sec:sym_nu2}) and divide it by $p/2$:

-If we then set our parameters, in such way that $T,p\sigma^2,H/p$ are some constants, then the rhs is independent from the \emph{actual} values of $p,H,\sigma$, so we can similarly study how close the experimental lines become to the theory as we increase $p,H$.
+If we then set our parameters, in such a way that $T,p\sigma^2,H/p$ are some constants, then the RHS is independent of the \emph{actual} values of $p,H,\sigma$, so we can similarly study how close the experimental lines become to the theory as we increase $p,H$.
 We considered four scenarios, each of them with $T=1$, but different $p \sigma^2$ and $H/p$. \begin{enumerate} \item {\bf Noisy underparameterized.} We set $H/p=1/4$ and $p\sigma^2=16$.
-In this case the initial loss is significantly larger than target loss $p/2$ and the model have relatively small number of parameters. \item {\bf Noisy overparameterized.} We set $H/p=8$ and $p\sigma^2=10$.
-Then the initial loss is significantly larger than target loss $p/2$ and the model have large number of parameters. \item {\bf Low-noise underparameterized.} We set $H/p=1/8$ and $p\sigma^2=10^{-2}$.
-Then the initial loss equals to the target loss $p/2$ and the model have small number of parameters, so that the final loss remains close to the initial without approaching zero. \item {\bf General scenario.} We set $H/p=1$ and $p\sigma^2=1$.
-Model have just enough parameters to fit the target, loss is approaching zero. \end{enumerate} \paragraph{Results.} As we can see on Figure \ref{fig:app-nu2}, experimental results confirmed the theoretical predictions in all considered scenarios.
+In this case the initial loss is significantly larger than target loss $p/2$ and the model has relatively small number of parameters. \item {\bf Noisy overparameterized.} We set $H/p=8$ and $p\sigma^2=10$.
+Then the initial loss is significantly larger than target loss $p/2$ and the model has large number of parameters. \item {\bf Low-noise underparameterized.} We set $H/p=1/8$ and $p\sigma^2=10^{-2}$.
+Then the initial loss equals the target loss $p/2$ and the model has small number of parameters, so that the final loss remains close to the initial without approaching zero. \item {\bf General scenario.} We set $H/p=1$ and $p\sigma^2=1$.
+The model has just enough parameters to fit the target, the loss approaches zero. \end{enumerate} \paragraph{Results.} As shown in Figure \ref{fig:app-nu2}, experimental results confirmed the theoretical predictions in all considered scenarios.
 Surprisingly, in the noisy overparameterized case our explicit theoretical solution coincides with the experiment even for the smallest possible $p=1$, although the theory assumes large $p$.